 Giving the responsibility to your employees means getting something off your plate.
 And, trust me, that’s a good thing for any business owner.

 6. You won’t have to hire an agency

 It’s always amazing to hear how many business owners get bombarded with sales propositions from agencies.
 Perhaps even more surprising?
 How many hire these agencies, only to be left frustrated and in the dark about the services they’ve purchased.

 When you’ve got an employee helping you out, you can just ignore those annoying sales calls.

 Time is money.
 And agencies are money.
 By not having to hire an agency or do the uploading yourself, you’ll save money in the long haul.
 Most employees are happy to add this to their responsibilities, especially if they’re tech savvy.
 Plus, you’re already paying them anyway.

 Looking to invest in WordPress classes for your employees?
-I’d love to chat with you about your company, goals and needs.
-Contact me today!
+Emily would love to talk with you about your company goals and training needs.
+Contact us today!